h2non/toxy/README.md

 #### Probability

 Enables the rule by a random probabilistic.
-Useful for random poisioning.
+Useful for random poisoning.

 **Arguments**: